jsarnowski96/WebOrganizer/README.md

 MAIL_PORT = <mail_server_port>
 ```

-Replace all placeholders with your config.<br />
+Replace all placeholders with your own config.<br />

-You don't have to manually create collections in the target database - they will be added automatically along with the first items.<br /><br />
+Tip: You don't have to manually create collections in the target database - they will be added automatically along with the first items.<br /><br />

 ## TODO
 - [x] frontend polishing<br />
-- [ ] `About` page<br />
+- [x] `About` page<br />
 - [x] Contact form handler<br />
 - [ ] Expanding dashboard features (sorting/ordering, note priority, deadline, etc.)<br />
 - [x] SSL Encryption<br /><br />